Dani3lx/Video-Entertainment-System/phase2/README (Developer).md

    layer,
    eliminating the code smell of long parameter lists.

+4. The Dependency Injection design pattern was implemented in many different classes in the program.
+In the Video class, the objects Ratings, and Comments were directly applied to the class's constructor.
+In addition, this design pattern was used in all of the classes located in the menus folder.
+They took in objects of UserPrompt, MenuPresenter, LanguagePresenter and the User.
+This allowed for decreased coupling among classes as constructors would not have to be instantiated throughout the program.

-5. The Iterator design pattern was implemented for the class Playlist.
+6. The Iterator design pattern was implemented for the class Playlist.
 Playlist implements the Iterable interface, and defines the class iterator within, which includes the hasNext() and next() methods.
    There are a variety of methods in PlaylistManager such as for example